abhirupinspace/veilocity/Tech.md

 │  └────────────────────────────────────────────┘                        │
 │       │                                                                 │
 │       ▼                                                                 │
 │  "Deposit confirmed.
-New balance: 1.0 ETH"                             │
+New balance: 1.0 MNT"                             │
 │                                                                         │
 └─────────────────────────────────────────────────────────────────────────┘
 ```